Demographics of Grenada: Amerindians

 Grenada has a small population of pre-Columbian native Caribs.
 According to the 2001 census there are only 125 Caribs remaining (0.12% of the total population).

 Languages

 Apart from a 114-year period of French occupancy (1649–1763) English has been the country's official language.
-However, over time the minority of the population use a colloquial spoken language considered to be either English-based creole languages or (Grenadian Creole English) and which is said to reflect the African, European and Indian heritage of the nation.
+However, over time the population has come to use a colloquial English-based creole language called Grenadian Creole English, which is said to reflect the African, European and Indian heritage of the nation.

-The Grenadian creoles originally influenced by French, now contain elements from a variety of Grenadian Creole and a little of the African languages.
-Grenadian Creole French is mainly spoken in smaller rural areas, but today it can only be heard in a few small pockets of the society.
+Grenadian Creole English was originally influenced by French, and now contains elements from Grenadian Creole French and a little of the African languages.
+Grenadian Creole French is mainly spoken in smaller rural areas, and today it can only be heard in a few small pockets of the society.
 Grenadian Creole French is mainly known as Patois and may have similarities to the Saint Lucian Creole French.

 It is believed that the one-time native or indigenous languages were Iñeri and Karina.